Popular music of Manchester: Post-punk and Factory Records

 Taking the Industrial Revolution as its model, Factory Records played upon Manchester's traditions, invoking at once apparently incongruous images of the industrial north and the glamorous pop art world of Andy Warhol.
 While label mates A Certain Ratio and the Durutti Column each forged their own sound, it was Factory's Joy Division who were the most prominent.
 Other bands that walked through the door opened by punk included the Salford Jets, fronted by Mike Sweeney, and the Freshies, led by Chris Sievey (Frank Sidebottom).
 There was also the idiosyncratic post-punk of the Membranes.
 The first Factory Records release following the A Factory Sample EP (which included Joy Division, the Durutti Column, Cabaret Voltaire, and John Dowie) was Unknown Pleasures by Joy Division, recorded at Strawberry Studios in Stockport.

-At the same time, and out of the same post-punk of Joy Division combining rock, pop, and dance music to earn much critical acclaim while selling millions of records.
+At the same time, and out of the same post-punk of Joy Division combining rock, pop, and dance music to acclaim while selling millions of records.
 The group that would ultimately become the definitive Manchester group of the 1980s was the Smiths, led by Morrissey and Marr.
 With songs like "Rusholme Ruffians" and "Suffer Little Children", Morrissey sang explicitly about Manchester.

+Other bands that have emerged from the Manchester music scene include Van der Graaf Generator, Oasis, the Smiths, Joy Division and its successor group New Order, Buzzcocks, the Stone Roses, the Fall, 10cc, Godley & Creme, the Verve, Elbow, Doves, the Charlatans, M People, the 1975, Simply Red, Blossoms, Take That, Dutch Uncles, Everything Everything, the Courteeners, Pale Waves, and the Outfield.
+Although from southern England, the Chemical Brothers subsequently formed in Manchester.